Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

 $1 Swallowing Treatment

-17. Baby spoons
+17. Baby Spoons

 18. Frames & Plastic Sheets

-How to Use: These are for the patients who greatly benefit from safe swallowing strategies… when they remember to use them.
-1) Print out the strategies 2) Cut them to size 3) Place strategies in one of these protectors 4) Set them in front of the patient’s food.
 The strategies will ‘pop’ out at the patient better if in a little frame.
 But all these options are easy to sanitize after meals.

-19. Regular texture foods
+19. Regular Texture Foods

-20. Mixed consistency foods
+20. Mixed Consistency Foods

-21. Pen lights
+21. Pen Lights

-How to Use: For oral mechanism examinations.
+How to Use: For oral motor examinations.
 I often use the flashlight app on my phone, but I keep this little guy as a backup.
 Caveat: The batteries last around half a year.
 When they die, I buy a new pen light.
 You may prefer to invest in something that lasts longer.

-22. Oral care materials
+22. Oral Care Materials

 How to Use: I don’t usually give these away, as it would get pricey.
-But I keep examples handy for patients needing a nudge to improve oral care.
+However, I keep examples handy for patients needing a nudge to improve oral care.
 I like to show them that they can buy name-brand products for a low price.

 23. Chapstick